- Home

 - Gear Categories

-Since a prong collar is neither elastic nor flexible, having accurate measurements of your dog's neck is critical.
+Since a prong collar is neither elastic nor flexible, having accurate measurements of your dog’s neck is critical.
 The most crucial consideration is the size since a collar that is too large or too tiny may not meet that standard.
 Always double-check the size limit of your dog collars, as well as the adjustable rings.
+Small dogs can get just as much out of them as bigger ones.

 The type of material and finishing determines the weight of a prong dog collar.
 Alloy steel is much lighter than its stainless steel counterpart.
 However, it might not be able to handle pressure applied by dogs of a larger breed.

-People have certain misconceptions about using prong collars on their dogs.
+Many pople have certain misconceptions about using prong collars on their dogs.
 Still, they are an ideal product highlighting multiple benefits when used right.

 Since a prong dog collar is used for heavy-duty training, it comes with a metal finish.
 The following are the 3 types of prong dog collars:

 A common material for your prong dog collar, alloy steel is a durable yet sturdy item that does not show any reaction to weather conditions.
-These collars are generally lightweight with high tensile strength, which ensures that the collar does not lose grip or quality regardless of the pressure applied by the dog.
+These collars are generally lightweight with high tensile strength, which ensures that the prong collar does not lose grip or quality regardless of the pressure applied by the dog.

 However, you must understand that an item made of alloy steel might change shape if too much pressure is applied at once.